-'Musiah' (as the product is known) is the world's first virtual piano teacher.
-Using the latest A.I. technology, he (Musiah) responds to your playing just like a live teacher.
+Musiah is the world's first A.I. piano teacher.
+Using the latest A.I. technology, Musiah responds to your playing just like a live teacher.

 The Musiah syllabus a course of piano lessons equivalent to 5-6 years of traditional lessons that you can complete in much less time (depending on practice habits, etc) in the comfort of your own home when it suits you.

 Not only are Musiah piano lessons more affordable, more convenient and more fun than traditional piano lessons...

 The latest research shows that Musiah piano lessons are so effective (particularly for advanced students) that they will have you learning piano up to 16 times faster than traditional piano lessons (watch above video for more).

 By the time you have mastered the last song in the course, you will have reached approximately a Grade 5–6 standard of playing.
 So Musiah piano lessons certainly have enough advanced material to challenge a student who has learned piano before.